-The Mardis Gras Carnival.
+The Mardi Gras Carnival.
 It’s a fun parade that winds through Gustavia, and many locals don costumes to join in.
 However, it gets hot when you’re standing in the sun, traffic and parking are restricted, and the restaurants are jammed.
-We recommend giving it a pass and enjoying a beach day or lunch away from town.
+Give it a pass and enjoy a beach day or lunch away from town instead.

 An island tour with Easy Time Tours.
 Founder Hélène Bernier’s family has lived on St. Barts for generations, and she is passionate about sharing the island’s history, culture, and flora and fauna.
 She knows where the best views and photo ops can be had too.
 Transportation is via a comfortable, air-conditioned van.

 Colombier Beach—a gorgeous, secluded beach that can only be reached by a rocky goat path, or by boat.
 It’s an ideal spot for picnicking, swimming, snorkeling, and sunsets.